 Welcome to the Party: A Data Analysis of Chinese Information Operations 🇨🇳

 Twitter recently released a 1.6 GB archive of tweets that it determined had been spread by the government of the People’s Republic of China (PRC) as part of an information operations (IO) campaign to attack and discredit ongoing protests in Hong Kong.
 IFTF’s Digital Intelligence Lab analyzed the data to examine key influencers, common messaging themes, strategies, and oddities in the data.
+This analysis was also featured in the New York Times.

 Main Takeaways — the TLDR:

-- We found 30 accounts with a high likelihood of belonging to the Chinese disinformation network that was removed.
+- We found 44 accounts with a high likelihood of belonging to the Chinese disinformation network that was removed.
 These accounts had remained active on Twitter and Facebook after official takedowns: Accounts posting identical tweets simultaneously from custom bot software used by Chinese state-actors still remained live on Twitter after the official takedown.
 Many of these tweets were word-for-word matches with attributed tweets in the disinformation archive.
-Seventeen Twitter accounts were found in all.
+Thirty -one Twitter accounts were found in all.
 In one case, a user was still tweeting about the Hong Kong protests.
 On Facebook, we found thirteen suspicious accounts that posted criticisms of Chinese dissidents that were also word-for-word matches with tweets from Twitter’s attributed dataset*.

 - Nearly all accounts we detected were removed from the platforms after they were notified of our findings: 17/17 Twitter accounts were promptly suspended and 12/13 Facebook accounts were removed after these companies were notified of the research.
 All removed posts are archived here.